GRK2 aptamer

 Description

-In 2008, Mayer, G.et al. have used SELEX (systematic evolution of ligands by exponential enrichment) to develop RNA aptamers that potently and selectively inhibit GRK2.
-This process has yielded an aptamer, C13, which bound to GRK2 with a high affinity.
-In 2012, Tesmer, J. J. determined crystallographic structures of GRK2 bound to an RNA aptamer that potently and selectively inhibits kinase activity[1,2].
+In 2008, Blind, M. et al. employed the SELEX (systematic evolution of ligands by exponential enrichment) strategy to develop RNA aptamers capable of potent and selective inhibition of GRK2.
+This endeavour resulted in the identification of an aptamer, designated C13, which demonstrated a high affinity for binding to GRK2.
+Subsequently, in 2012, Tesmer, J. J. elucidated the crystallographic structures of GRK2 in complex with an RNA aptamer that potently and selectively inhibits the kinase activity.
+These findings have significantly contributed to the understanding of the molecular interactions between GRK2 and its RNA-based inhibitors[1,2].

 SELEX

-In 2008, Mayer, G.et al. used a structurally constrained RNA library in vitro selection.
+In 2008, Blind, M. et al. used a structurally constrained RNA library in vitro selection.
+They followed a different approach and designed a RNA library that has a stable stem structure 13 nucleotides (nt) in length, flanked by two restriction sites (5′-Pst1 and a 3′-HindII) and additional primer binding sites that allow reverse transcription and PCR amplification.
+The region comprising 20 random nucleotides resides as loop structure on top of the stem motif.
 After 12 selection cycles the enriched RNA library was analyzed for GRK2 binding.
 The enriched RNA library was cloned and the sequences of 18 monoclones were determined[1].

 Detailed information are accessible on SELEX page.